Bhuvanesh-F/Web-project/README.md

 ### Immutable Audit Log Model

 The `AuditLog` model sets `const UPDATED_AT = null`, disabling Laravel's automatic update timestamp.
-This is a deliberate design choice: audit records must remain unchanged after creation to be trustworthy as a security trail.
+This is a deliberate design choice: audit records must remain unchanged after creation to serve as a trustworthy security trail.

 ### Admin Statistics Endpoint

-`GET /api/admin/statistics` aggregates user counts by role using Eloquent's `where('role', ...)->count()` and includes the five most recent audit log entries (with their performer's name via eager loading) for display on the admin dashboard.
-This powers live AJAX dashboard counters without needing a full page reload.
+`GET /api/admin/statistics` aggregates user counts by role using `where('role', ...)->count()` and includes the five most recent audit log entries (with their performer's name via eager loading) for display on the admin dashboard.
+This powers live AJAX dashboard counters without requiring a full page reload.

 ---